Was this helpful?

 Solving the AirPods Mic Problem: Quick and Easy Fix

-This can be frustrating, especially if you rely on your AirPods for work or personal communication.
+It can be frustrating, particularly if you depend on your AirPods for either professional or personal communications.

-In this article, we have explored some of the reasons why people can’t hear you on your AirPods and what you can do to fix the problem.
+In this article, we have explored various reasons why people might not be able to hear you through your AirPods and offered solutions to tackle this problem.

 Issues with AirpodsExplanation